Vehicle registration plates of Cambodia: Embassy and consulate

 Embassy and consulate vehicles have their own license plates with a yellow background and blue text.

 Royal vehicles

-The royal family's license plate has two yellow letters in Khmer script (រន) and three yellow numbers on a blue plate.
+The royal family's license plate has two yellow letters in Khmer script (រវ) and three yellow numbers on a blue plate.

 Temporary plates

 Until 1993, new cars not yet getting the real plate get the five-digit number plate.

 When people use registered cars temporarily outside Cambodia, they may have English temporary plates.
 The English plates are the same number as the real plates and used for that car only.
 The plate has the province name in English at the bottom, instead of in Khmer.
 Today this is used for every car.

 State Plates

 Government vehicles use state plates which include the word State,(រដ្ឋ) and numerical designation for the administrative body responsible.